Spiders in Wichita, Kansas and Surrounding Areas

 - Turn off the porch lights when they aren’t necessary because they attract bugs which in turn attracts spiders.

 - Lastly, openings around doors and windows that would allow pests to enter into your home.

 Even if you take all of the necessary precautions, you may still end up with spiders in your Wichita home.
 Keep in mind that it is better to err on the side of caution and hire a professional pest control company like Patton Termite & Pest Control of Wichita to take care of your spiders.
 We use materials in a strategic way and according to labels and EPA requirements to minimize the pesticide risk to your family.
 Therefore, if you treat on your own, you may not be using the most effective and strategic methods for controlling spiders.

 How long does a spider treatment typically take?

-A treatment for most homes performed by our specialists at Patton Termite and Pest Control takes between 30 – 60 minutes.
-Brown Recluse clean outs can be a bit more extensive and take longer than that.
-All treatments will depend on the severity and extent of the problem so we will work with you to give you a true estimate according to your specific needs.
+Spider treatment for most homes, performed by our specialists at Patton Termite & Pest Control, takes between 30 – 60 minutes.
+Some specialized services like Brown Recluse clean outs can be a bit more extensive and take longer.
+However, all treatments will depend on the severity and extent of the problem so we will work with you to give you a true estimate according to your specific needs.

 Unfortunately, we can’t promise that you’ll never see a spider in your house ever again.
 Spiders are a common pest in Wichita, Kansas and not all of them are truly bad.
 It is bad, though, when they infest your home and threaten your sanity and health.
 We can significantly reduce your spider populations and take care of spider infestations so you can rest a little easier.

 Does spider extermination work on other bugs as well?